 Mexican culture is a hugely diverse domain that encompasses vast differences in identity.
-The variety of influences throughout Mexican history, from the ancient Mayan civilization to the domineering European presence, has come to shape and define the enthralling country it is today.
+The variety of influences throughout Mexican history, from the ancient Mayan and Aztec civilizations to the domineering European presence, has come to shape and define the enthralling country it is today.

-The culture in Mexico is a product of the process of blending of indigenous practices and traditions with the Spanish colonial presence that impacted so heavily on all walks of life.
+The culture in Mexico is a product of the process of blending of indigenous practices and traditions with the Spanish colonial presence that had such a profound impact on all aspects of life.
 There has been a constant struggle for Mexican people throughout history to define and promote Mexican identity.
-However, with so much political instability, wars with America and France, and colonial occupation, Mexican society has often struggled to form a cohesive identity.
+However, with so much political instability, wars with the United States and France, and colonial occupation, Mexican society has often struggled to form a cohesive identity.

-As such Mexican art and literature has had somewhat of a tumultuous history too.
-There is an extensive array of beautifully preserved Mayan and Aztec buildings and many of their traditions have been upheld.
+As a result, Mexican art and literature have had somewhat of a tumultuous history, too.
+There is an extensive array of beautifully preserved Mayan and Aztec buildings, and many of their traditions have been upheld.
 However, with the effects of colonization, much of Mexican literature borrowed techniques and ideas from Europe.
-It wasn't until the post-revolutionary period that the arts in Mexico started to develop its own unique characteristics, and they soon evolved producing some of the most celebrated figures in international art and literature.
+It wasn't until the post-revolutionary period that the arts in Mexico started to develop their own unique characteristics, which soon producing some of the most celebrated figures in international art and literature.

 Whether it's the inspirational Frida Kahlo or the charm of Mariachi music that you want to know more about, this section will provide you with fascinating information into the complex world of Mexican culture.